 Everything changes when you have kids, including the presents you want.
-While we’re still desirous of flat-screen TVs and fly leather jackets, our priorities lean more towards gifts that will suit our new roles and, as a result, serve to better us as fathers and husbands.
-Things like multi-faceted briefcases that serve as diaper bags in a pinch, packs that allow us to bring our children with us into the woods, and headphones that can help us make the most of our (rare) workouts.
-Here are nine gifts we’d be happy to receive this Valentine’s Day.
+While new dads are still desirous of flat-screen TVs and fly leather jackets, their priorities lean more toward gifts that will suit their new roles and serve to better them as fathers and husbands.
+Things like multi-faceted briefcases that double as diaper bags in a pinch, backpacks that allow dads to bring their kids camping with them, and headphones that can help them make the most of our (rare) workouts.
+Here are nine new dad gifts any guy would be happy to receive this Valentine’s Day.

 Ticket Stub Diary